What You Need To Know About Common Texas Pests

 Workers make up the majority of a colony.
 They have soft, creamy-white bodies, are wingless, blind, and grow to be about 1/4 of an inch in length.
 They are responsible for gathering food to feed the entire colony.

 Soldiers look similar to workers, but they are slightly larger in size, have short legs, and their heads are elongated and yellow in color.
 Soldiers use their powerful jaws to defend their colony.

 Reproductive termites are the largest sized member of a colony and are dark brown to black in color and are the only winged members of a colony.

 Termites nesting and feeding outside are a beneficial species, feeding on and breaking down water-damaged or decaying pieces of wood and other organic debris that is made of cellulose.
-However, when termites find their way into homes and other buildings, they turn from helpful to destructive.
+However, when termites find their way inside buildings, they turn from helpful to destructive.
 Termites are initially attracted to structural wood that is decaying or has been damaged by water (structural wood found behind walls, window and door frames, ceilings, and floors).
 As an infestation grows, they will also attack sound wood.
 If left untreated, an infestation can lead to costly structural repairs.
-Most homeowners' insurance doesn't cover termite damage because it's viewed as preventable.
+Most insurance doesn't cover termite damage because it's viewed as preventable.